JuliaActuary/JuliaActuary.org/JuliaActuary/blog/coding-for-the-future.md

 ## Managing and Leading the Transformation

 The ability to understand the concepts, capabilities, challenges, and lingo is not a dichotomy, it's a spectrum.
-Most actuaries, even at fairly high levels, are still often involved in analytical work and analysis.
+Most actuaries, even at fairly high levels, are still often involved in analytical work.
 Still above that, it's difficult to lead something that you don't understand.

 Conversely, the skill and practice of coding enhances managerial capabilities.
-When you are really skilled at pulling apart a problem or process into its constituent parts and designing optimal solutions - that's a core attribute of leadership: having the vision of where the organization *should be* instead of thinking about where it is now.
+When you are really skilled at pulling apart a problem or process into its constituent parts and designing optimal solutions; that's a core attribute of leadership: having the vision of where the organization *should be* instead of thinking about where it is now.

-Nor is the skillset described here limiting in any other aspect of career development any more than mathematical ability, project collaboration, or financial acumen (to name a few) is.
+Nor is the skillset described here limiting in any other aspect of career development any more than mathematical ability, project collaboration, or financial acumen — just to name a few.

 ## Future Articles